Associate Professor of History and Jewish Studies

-- "Of Purity, Piety, and Plunder: Reflections on Medieval Jewish Converts and Poverty," in Converts and Conversion to and from Judaism (Philadelphia: University of Pennsylvania Press, Jewish Culture and Contexts Series), forthcoming.
+- "Of Purity, Piety, and Plunder: Jewish Converts and Poverty in Medieval Europe," in Converts and Conversion to and from Judaism, ed.
+Theodor Dunkelgrun and Pawel Maciejko (Philadelphia: University of Pennsylvania Press, Jewish Culture and Contexts Series), forthcoming.

 - “The Toledot Yeshu and the Jewish-Christian Controversy in the Medieval Crown of Aragon,” in Toledot Yeshu Reconsidered, ed.
-Peter Schaefer et al. (Berlin: Mohr Siebeck, 2011), 297-309.
+Peter Schaefer, Michael Meerson, and Yaacov Deutsch (Berlin: Mohr Siebeck, 2011), 297-309.

 - “Christian Kings and Jewish Conversion in the Medieval Crown of Aragon,” Journal of Medieval Iberian Studies 3 (2011): 27-39.

 - “Jewish Women and Apostasy in the Medieval Crown of Aragon, c.1300-1391,” Jewish History 24.1 (2010), 7-32.